IAmAbszol/DatapointCreationTool/README.md

 Few notes
 The labelImage allows for many boxes to be added.
 The collect_data.py script will take this into account, meaning you should have n bounding boxes to n falcon boxes, thus you can have as many boxes you need.
 Therefore, for melee, you can have 20 stocks being recorded per data frame.

+Validate.py is a recent addition whose arguments may be reduced to just -f.
+This handy script checks the post text file created by the image capture and checks the file sequentially for out of bounds errors.

 Later I'll be adding random time sleeps to vary out the data collection and pykeyboard will be used as a pause in between switching maps.